-a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11.
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's Adopted at the meeting on 19th May 2025, minute ref.
+250530(i)

-- b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Parish Council of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - c The Chair of Full Council, or in his/her/their absence, the Vice-Chair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the Chair of the Council, or in his/her/their absence, the Vice-Chair, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the Chair or vice-Chair of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+most senior member of staff shall notify the chairman of Full Council or the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to Full Council at its next meeting.

+- The chairman of Full Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Full Council - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman of the Full Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Full Council - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chairman or vice-chairman of Full Council, this shall be communicated to another member of Full Council, which shall be reported back and progressed by resolution of Full Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).